Kawoq Forest

 cooperating with the eco-infrastructure

-To get the most out of your stay, we ask that you keep in mind that Kawoq Forest is located in the mountains of Guatemala and the infrastructure is established in correct relationship with the Forest.
+To get the most out of your stay, please keep in mind that Kawoq Forest is located in the mountains of Guatemala, and our infrastructure is designed in harmony with the natural environment.

-Staying in our charming forest hotel offers a unique blend of comfort and nature.
-You may encounter a few bugs during your visit, but you can rest assured that they are harmless if left alone.
-Remember that we are guests in their home, not the other way around.
-Enjoy the serenity of the surroundings and let yourself be lulled by the soft hum of the forest.
-Enjoy the beauty and tranquility of this natural paradise, knowing that each creature plays its part in this vibrant ecosystem.
-Some of the bugs present in the forest are: spiders, scorpions, ants, bees and wasps are the most common.
+Staying at our charming forest hotel offers a unique blend of comfort and nature.
+You may encounter some insects during your visit, but rest assured they are harmless if left undisturbed.
+Remember, we are the guests in their home—not the other way around.
+Enjoy the serenity of the surroundings and let yourself be lulled by the gentle hum of the forest.
+Embrace the beauty and tranquility of this natural paradise, knowing that every creature plays a role in this vibrant ecosystem.
+Some of the most common forest insects include spiders, scorpions, ants, bees, and wasps.

 ECOLOGICAL CONSCIOUSNESS